Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 Submodel Repository API define a `/query/shells` and `/query/submodels` endpoint, respectively, that allow to query shells and submodels using a custom query expression syntax.

+> Why: in some scenarios, consumers may not know the exact asset ID, but may know other properties of the asset or
+> submodel, for example, the manufacturer, the part number, the location, etc.
+>
+> **Note:
-> this requirement is OPTIONAL
+> this requirement is OPTIONAL**

 #### 1.3.1.2 Mutating API calls